40 Scotland Facts and Trivia Questions

 This is a thick creamy fish soup which is served with warm bread.

-We love our cookies so much and this is a traditional ‘biscuit’ of Scotland.
+We love our cookies so much; this is a traditional ‘biscuit’ of Scotland.

-This is also a gift that we give when we go ‘first footing’ just after midnight on New Year’s Day.
+We also give it as a gift if we go ‘first footing’ just after midnight on New Year’s Day.

-Tablet is a crumbly sweet treat that will rot your teeth if you eat too much of it!
+Tablet is a crumbly sweet treat that will rot your teeth if you eat too much!

 Ingredient includes sugar, milk, butter and condensed milk.

-Invented in Stonehaven, this is a mars bar which is fried in the same batter as you would find on a fish.
+Invented in Stonehaven, a Mars bar is fried in the same batter you would find on a fish.

-This dish causes a lot of arguments between people who make it.
+This dish causes a lot of arguments as everyone makes it differently.

-There are so many variations, but the main ingredients are meat, potatoes and onions.
+There are many variations, but meat, potatoes, and onions are the main ingredients.

 Thought to have originated from when masters gave their servants the leftovers from Sunday lunch, the recipients would make this dish.

-It is another dish which is traditional on St Andrew’s Day and also on Hogmanay.
+It is a traditional dish eaten on St Andrew’s Day and Hogmanay.

-This alcoholic drink is made from the pure Scottish water which is plentiful in Scotland.
+This alcoholic drink is made from pure Scottish water, which is plentiful in Scotland.

 There are many varieties all around Scotland and it is one of our biggest exports to the rest of the world.